God and Israel

-God did not choose Israel as His chosen people because of favoritism to them; He would have accepted any nation on the same conditions that He accepted them (Acts 10:34, 35; 17:26, 27; Rom.
-10:12, 13).
-His selection was simply because Abraham responded without hesitation to the divine invitation to have a covenant relationship with the Lord, to serve Him wholeheartedly, and to teach his future generations to do the same (Gen. 18:19).
+In the Old Testament, God chose Israel as His special people.
+But God did not choose Israel as His special people because of favoritism to them.
+For He would have accepted any nation on the same conditions that He accepted them (Acts 10:34, 35; 17:26, 27; Romans 10:12, 13).
+His selection was simply because Abraham responded without hesitation to the divine invitation to have a covenant relationship with Him and to serve Him wholeheartedly, and to teach his future generations to do the same (Genesis 18:19).

-In order that Israel might carry on this mission effectively, and be obedient to God’s commands (Deut.
-28:1, 2, 13, 14; Zech.
-6:15), it was God’s plan to bestow matchless blessings upon Israel (Deut.
-7:12–16; 28:1–14).
+In order that Israel might carry on this mission effectively, and be obedient to God’s commands (Deuteronomy 28:1, 2, 13, 14; Zechariah 6:15), it was God’s plan to bestow matchless blessings upon Israel (Deuteronomy 7:12–16; 28:1–14).
 God proposed to supply them with every capability to become the greatest nation on earth.
-In the blessings thus accumulating to Israel, the nations around them would have the physical, conclusive evidence that it pays to unite with God (Deut.
-4:6–8; 28:10).
+In the blessings thus accumulating to Israel, the nations around them would have the physical, conclusive evidence that it pays to unite with God (Deuteronomy 4:6–8; 28:10).

 In His service,